webyda/skick/README.md

    `message`.
 By default, this is spawned on the same shard in clusters, and the requesting actor is added as a monitor so that it will be notified when the new actor dies.
+5. `register_service(name)` which registers the actor in the service registry as probiding the service `name`
+6. `unregister_service()` which removes all mentions of the actor from the service registry
+7. `get_service(name, local="mixed")`, which retrieves a random service provider
+   for the service, either from
+   1. `local="local"` only shard local providers;
+   2. `local="mixed"` local or remote shards, preferring local shards if available; or
+   3. `local="remote"` only remote providers.

 ### How to Run Actors
 Actors that have been defined in the manner described above are not